 - one third direct service delivery, sales and subscriptions

 Our latest Annual Report and Audited Accounts can be found here.

 NICVA's Chief Executive salary is in the band £70,001 - £80,000

-Further details on staff costs are available in section 15 of the latest NICVA Annual Audited Accounts.
+Further details on staff costs are available in latest NICVA Annual Audited Accounts.

 NICVA is supported by the Regional Infrastructure Programme (RISP) through:

 NICVA began its life in 1938 as the Northern Ireland Council for Social Service (NICSS) in response to high levels of unemployment in Northern Ireland.
 In 1986, we changed our name from NICSS to the Northern Ireland Council for Voluntary Action (NICVA) in recognition of the expansion of the voluntary and community sector in Northern Ireland.